-Of all the pricing methods a consultant can operate by, there's one that provides that kind of professional serenity better than any other — implementing a consulting retainer.
+Of all the pricing methods a consultant can operate by, there's one that provides professional serenity better than any other — implementing a consulting retainer.

-That model allows you to know for sure that your income will be immediate, secure, and paid in full.
-But the method comes with its share of drawbacks, so it's important to thoroughly understand the concept before deciding whether to implement it.
+This model allows you to know for sure that your income will be immediate, secure, and paid in full.
+However this method comes with its share of drawbacks, so it's important to thoroughly understand the concept before deciding whether to implement it.

 What is a consulting retainer?

 A consulting retainer is a fixed sum of money paid in full, upfront to hire a consultant for an allotted period of time.
 It's a pricing model that covers a consultant's assistance with specific deliverables or expertise to guide more general operations.

 In many — if not most — cases, consultants charge on an hourly, daily, or project-based basis.
 But those conventional avenues aren't necessarily the be-all, end-all of potential consultative pricing models.
 Though those options can be particularly lucrative and offer some degree of flexibility, they're often not as stable as some consultants would like.

 Operating on a short-term or project-to-project basis can often be unpredictable, unreliable, and exhausting.
 Retainers offer an element of security to consultants' financial wellbeing.
 And being able to charge clients upfront in exchange for work can be a more even, less stressful alternative to handling issues as they arise and charging as you go.